pittpv/aztec-monitoring-script/en/README.md

 ## 🚀 Using the Cron Agent

-After installation, the script will:
+After installing the script, select option Install cron agent for monitoring:

 * Create an agent in `~/aztec-monitor-agent`
 * Configure a cron job